Perspective

 Months later, in Beijing….

 It has been months, and so much has happened.
-At the end of August I went to Shanghai to study at Fudan University’s summer program, an intense and difficult language course.
+At the end of June I went to Shanghai to in an intense and difficult language course.
 But it wasn’t really intense enough.
-I had to much free time, and ended up going almost daily to the spectacular spa on Siping Lu, with its ginseng baths and environment of total relaxation.
-It rained much of the time while I was at school, and when it didn’t rain the city was hammered with a brutal heat.
+I had too much free time, and ended up going almost daily to the spectacular spa on Siping Lu, with its ginseng baths and environment of total relaxation, married couples playing mahjong in pajamas, a great restaurant… It rained much of the time while I was at school, and when it didn’t rain the city was hammered with a brutal heat.
 I was making no money during these several weeks and lived off of credit cards and my fast-dwindling savings.
 I ate almost every afternoon at the university “canteen,” where not-bad meals are served on metal trays for about 4 kwai (fifty cents).
 I wasn’t very happy at the school, where I had only one really close friend; most of the other students in the program were Japanese, and they stuck together and had a surprisingly poor grasp (if any at all) of English.

-After struggling to keep my head above water in Shanghai, traveled to Hong Kong on August 28, and the next day I checked my email when I visited my former employer, and there it was: an email from the Beijing office of a multinational PR company offering me my dream position.
+After struggling to keep my head above water in Shanghai, I traveled to Hong Kong in the late summer, and the next day I checked my email when I visited my former employer, and there it was: an email from the Beijing office of a multinational PR company offering me my dream position.
 Could it be possible?
-After two months of living in sheer terror about how I was going to get financially stable, about how I was going to survive, I finally could relax.
+After weeks of living in sheer terror about how I was going to get financially stable, about how I was going to survive, I finally could relax.
 That night I went for dinner with Pauline, Priscilla, Katie and her husband at Tung Ah.
-The one headache was that the company wanted me to start at the office in just a few days, on September 12, so things were hectic.
 I had to go to Bali in two days, I had to come back to HK and get a China visa, take care of my stored belongings, go back to Shanghai and pick up two huge suitcases I had left there.
+Luckily I still had a few weeks.

 It is the full-week Lunar New Year holiday here in Beijing, where I have settled down in a cozy apartment.
 Unfortunately, it is getting cold already.
 I have not experienced real cold in years, having lived in Phoenix and Hong Kong most of the past 12 years.
 Also, I don’t know anyone, so the sense of aloneness can be pretty intense.